 - Translational Neuroscience

-All applicants will probably be informed by the end of November.
-In the process, acceptance and rejection letters will be sent at the same time.
-Please refrain from making inquiries by telephone.
+All applicants are usually notified at the end of November.
+Awards and rejections are sent out at the same time.
+Please refrain from calling with inquiries.

-The funding phase starts in October, but as a rule, the first payment is made in December.
-Instalments for the previous months of October and November will then be paid out retroactively.
+The funding phase begins in October, but the first instalment is usually paid out in December.
+The instalments for the preceding months of October and November are then paid out retroactively with the December instalment.

-In principle, you do not have any specific obligations, but it should be in your own interest to participate in the exclusive events that are organised for scholarship recipients and their donors.
-This makes it possible to forge important contacts.
+In general, you do not have any specific obligations.
+However, it is in your own interests to participate in the exclusive events organised for scholarship holders and their donors as they represent an important networking opportunity.

-Yes, there’s a designated field where you must enter your previous donor(s).
-Otherwise, apply again with updated documents and a new letter of motivation.
+Yes, there is a specific field in which you need to enter your previous donor.
+Otherwise, simply apply again with updated documents and a new covering letter.